ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+are tho Emperor William, and nearly
+twice as many who think they ai Bis­
 mark,t3FJ&quot; Drink nothing without, seeing it J
 sign nothing without reading it, and mako
 sure it means uo more than what it says.